snehashankar/Advanced-Database-Systems/README.md

 # Advanced-Database-Systems
-This repository contains the projects done as part of the CS240 A course at UCLA
+This repository contains the homeworks and projects done as part of the CS240 A course at UCLA